 The Diploma in Ministry (Dip.Min.) is a one-year (30 credit) program for students with previous theological study who are preparing for ministry in an Anglican church or other denomination.
 The program combines a ministry placement with coursework in subjects related to Christian ministry and Anglican studies.
 The program is designed for students who studied theology at some point in the past but had no intention of entering ministry then or those who are looking to transition into ministry in the Anglican tradition.

 Students in the Diploma in Ministry are enrolled in the college’s In Ministry Year, an innovative program of contextual theological education.
 Students are placed full-time in a parish or other ministerial setting and work closely with a designated supervisor and learning support committee.
 They attend that church every Sunday, leading worship, preaching, and generally becoming part of the life of the community.
-Every other week, they work in the parish for 40 hours during the week, contributing to the ongoing ministry of the church and being exposed to a variety of learning opportunities.

 The courses required for successful completion of the Diploma in Ministry are: